erodium/ProjectEuler/README.md

 1 - Code Review.
 Should be optimized.
 2 - Code Review.
 Should be optimized.
 3 - Testing.
 Needs testing on a dedicated system.
-4 - Code Review.
-Should be optimized.
+4 - Input Queue.
+Completed but lost the code.
+Will need to re-write.
 5 - Code Review.
 Should be optimized.
 6 - Code Review.
 Should be optimized.
 7 - Code Review.
 Should be optimized.